 What happens at the end of the tax year?

 After the 5th April deadline, the new tax year begins and your allowances reset.
-This means you can continue investing into the same ISAs from last year, and open new ISAs as well.
+This means you could continue investing into the same ISAs from last year, and open new ISAs as well, using your new tax year allowances.

 How much tax do investors pay?